itsToggle/plex_debrid/README.md

   <summary><b><u>Download Automation Settings:</u></b></summary>

   - You can add more than one debrid service and change the order in which they should be checked for cached releases by navigating to '/Settings/Debrid Services/Edit'.
+  - In order to scrape for a movie/show, plex_debrid renames the movie/show title. by default, some special characters are removed and spaces are replaced with dots.
+You can edit the replacement of other special characters (for example replacing '&' with 'and', etc.) by navigating to '/Settings/Scraper/Special character renaming'
   - If you don't want the main menu to show when you start the script and run the download automation right away, you can define this in the 'UI Settings' section of the 'Settings' menu.
 You can return to the main menu at any time by typing 'exit'.

 </details>